Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Brown's algorithm for a group acting on a CW complex

+In this section, we collect basic properties of the action of the saturated cluster modular group on the saturated cluster modular complex which are relevant to the application of the above method.
 Let $\ve=(\ve_{ij})_{i,j \in I}$ be an exchange matrix.
-Let $V:=C_0(\wM_{|\ve|})$ be the set of vertices of the saturated modular complex.
-The following several lemmas will be employed in the computations of presentations.
-First note that we have a natural surjective map $[\ ]: V \to |\ve|$ which extracts the exchange matrix assigned to each vertex.
+Let $V:=C_0\big(\wM_{|\ve|}\big)$ be the set of vertices of the saturated modular complex.
+First note that we have a natural surjective map $\operatorname{Mat}\colon V \to |\ve|$ which extracts the exchange matrix assigned to each vertex.